 Learn More: Bad Credit Student Loans

-On top of tuition and fees, there are several other expenses you might have to cover while attending school, such as housing, transportation, groceries, and more.
-However, there are also ways to trim or even avoid these costs.
+On top of tuition and fees, you might have to cover several other expenses while attending school, such as housing, transportation, groceries, and more.
+But you can also find ways to trim or even avoid these costs.

 Just keep in mind that if you live at home or off-campus, you might need to pay for transportation or other expenses.